Vacations to Málaga

-Málaga vacation highlights
+Málaga highlights

 Medieval splendor

-Bubbling fountains and orange trees decorate the Moorish Alcazaba, one of the most popular attractions to see on a trip to Malaga.
+Bubbling fountains and orange trees decorate the Moorish Alcazaba, one of the most popular attractions to see on a trip to Málaga.
 Admire the Roman theatre and wander up cobbled pathways to fortress walls and courtyard gardens.
 Time a visit to Castillo de Gibralfaro with sunset for unforgettable views from the castle’s rampants.

 Days by the sea

-Lazy hours on La Malagueta Beach don’t cost a thing if you’re aiming for a cheap holiday to Malaga.
+Lazy hours on La Malagueta Beach don’t cost a thing if you’re aiming for a cheap holiday to Málaga.
 Roll your towels out under a palm tree and let the kids loose in the playground.
 Explore more of the Costa del Sol, with the golden sand beaches of Torremolinos and Benalmadena a quick train ride or drive away.

 Food and wine trails

 Is there anything better than tasting your way around the sights?
-Food tours are popular in Malaga, from market and tapas crawls in the city to vineyard visits in the countryside.
+Food tours are popular in Málaga, from market and tapas crawls in the city to vineyard visits in the countryside.
 If tours aren’t for you, simply follow your nose to grilled seafood in the El Palo neighborhood and bakeries in the old town for ‘polvorones’ (almond cookies).

 The best neighborhoods in Málaga